sorieder/sorieder.github.io/_pages/index.md

   - image_path: /assets/images/domar_w_daughter_ls_sm.jpg
     alt: "placeholder image 2"
     title: "Exile And Community: The Life Of Carola Domar"
-    excerpt: "A story of reconciliation chronicling a young Jew's experience in Nazi Germany, her escape from fascism, and her search for community.
+    excerpt: "FILM AND EDUCATIONAL GUIDE.
+A story of reconciliation chronicling a young Jew's experience in Nazi Germany, her escape from fascism, and her search for community.
 Told by the subject and her adult daughter, largely from a young person's perspective."
     url: "/carola-domar"
-    btn_label: "About Film"
+    btn_label: "About the Film and Guide"
     btn_class: "btn--primary"
 wheeler:
   - image_path: /assets/images/wheeler_portrait_sm.jpg